ViniQuadros/Portifolio/README.md

-This is my personal gaming portifolio.
+This is my personal gaming portifolio. <br>
-It is still in development, but it can give an idea of my skills.
+It is still in development, but it can give an idea of my skills. <br>
-It is only available in portuguese for now.
+It is only available in portuguese for now. <br>
+Fell free to take a look: https://viniquadros.github.io/Portifolio/index.html